 A guy walks into a bar.
 The bartender asks, “What’ll it be today?”
 The guy answers: “Gee, I just don’t know.”
 Pretty boring joke, right?
 The same letdown occurs when a new Chief Data Officer has no clear strategy for the future.

 The title of Chief Data Officer has only emerged in the past few years and most CDOs today are the very first to be filling that role at their company.
-And because they have no shoes to fill, they tend to walk in barefoot.
+And because they typically have no shoes to fill, CDOs tend to walk in barefoot.
 That is, they come in without any overarching strategy for how the company’s data should be stored, shared and exploited.
-BIG MISTAKE, because the earlier a company develops its data strategy, the more valuable its data will become in the long-term.
+Big mistake, because the earlier a company develops its data strategy, the more valuable its data will become in the long-term.

 Here are 6 tips for an incoming CDO:

 1. Think outside the box.
 Every day, companies are finding new ways to slice and dice data in a valuable way.
 For instance, internal data like inventory are now helping companies become more efficient.
 The CDO should make sure to survey all the departments to find out what kind of data is out there, just waiting to be activated.

 2. Develop a working plan to define the ways in which data can unlock business outcomes.
 Don’t set a 1 year plan, let alone a 5- or 10-year plan as this will only get changed multiple times within the first year.